 So I drove on.
 I passed another hamlet where I saw no one, and after awhile I reconciled myself to a good meal (I hoped) and a night in a hotel.
 I pulled over and consulted my map.
 The road from Mazamet, which descended to Carcassonne relatively parallel to the one I had climbed, would be the one I’d take.
 First I had to go along the plateau at the top for about 20 kilometers.
 So I drove along, enjoying the mountain grasses blowing in the wind, the creamy white cattle grazing, the skinny road with flowering weeds on either side, and always the blue blue sky with clouds racing above me on the wind.

 “Well,” I thought to myself, “I have plenty of time to get to Carcassonne before dark, and this road connects to the one I already took out of that city.
-It’s marked as “scenic” on the map, and there are two little villages along the way.
+It’s marked as ‘scenic’ on the map, and there are two little villages along the way.
 Looks interesting.
-And besides, I’ve never made a passage that was worthwhile that wasn’t also difficult somewhere along the way.
+I’ve never made a worthwhile passage that wasn’t also difficult somewhere along the way.”

 The road was narrow and torturous, but I wasn’t in any hurry.
 I’ve driven that road a hundred times since, at least, but that first time I went slowly: jet lag, wonder, and unfamiliarity combined to make me a very cautious driver.

-After a brief pause a beautiful woman about ten years my junior opened it up, wild curly hair tied back with a wisp of scarf, broom in one hand, and, since her threshold was lower than the street, with her face tilted up the better to see me.
+After a brief pause a beautiful woman about ten years my junior opened it up, wild curly hair tied back with a wisp of scarf, broom in one hand, and (since her threshold was lower than the street) her face tilted up the better to see me.
 I was dumbfounded as I looked at what she was wearing; it was precisely what I had on: black leggings, a matching printed large shirt, and identical sandals.